webpack/webpack.js.org/src/content/guides/tree-shaking.md

 }
 ```

 Note the `unused harmony export square` comment above.
-If you look at the code below it, you'll notice that `square` is not being exported, however, it is still included in the bundle.
+If you look at the code below it, you'll notice that `square` is not being imported, however, it is still included in the bundle.
 We'll fix that in the next section.

 ## Minify the Output